 This page corresponds to the UCL first year mathematics-for-BASc course MATH1403, Mathematical Methods for Arts and Sciences, which I had the pleasure of teaching in the autumns of 2012, 2013 and 2014.

-In 2015, the course will be taught by the amazing Dr Luciano Rila!
+Since 2015, the course has been taught by the amazing Dr Luciano Rila!

 Course aims and objectives

 The aim of this course is to bring students from a background of diverse A-level (and similar) syllabuses to a uniform level of confidence and competence in basic calculus, a subject which is of basic importance not only in most areas of mathematics, but also in science in general.

 It is designed for BASc students, and covers topics with an eye kept on both the other first-